Historic Preservation: A Never-Ending Challenge

 - Restoration of the windows and doors on the 3rd floor of The Breakers

-UPDATE: Thanks to the generosity of individuals, foundations, and corporations two of these six projects are now fully funded.
+UPDATE: Thanks to the generosity of individuals, foundations, and corporations four of these six projects are now fully funded.

 The Breakers Exit (Goal: $450,000) – FULLY FUNDED